earlye/nephele/README.rst

-aws-shell: a shell for aws.
+Nephele: a shell for aws.
 ```````````````````````````

 Overview